Committee and Council Descriptions

 Recruits, welcomes, and engages new members.

-The Membership Committee strives to improve the quality of the ULI membership experience, improve retention, expand membership, and increase membership diversity.
-The membership team hosts social events to connect members and works with all other committees to understand and serve the needs of ULI-LA members.
-One person from each of the other Committees will be selected as the liaison to the Membership Committee.
+The Membership Committee aims to improve the quality of the ULI membership experience, improve retention, expand membership, and increase membership diversity.
+The membership team manages intentional outreach and hosts social events to connect members to share the value of ULI.

 Fosters the development of diverse mid-career professionals to become leaders in ULI, their communities, and the Real Estate industry.